Jean Lee Latham: Biography

 Jean Lee Latham was born in Buckhannon, West Virginia.
-Her father was a cabinetmaker and her mother was a teacher.
+Her father George R. Latham was a cabinetmaker and her mother Winifred Brown was a teacher.
 She attended West Virginia Wesleyan College and received an A.B. in 1925.
 She also attended Ithaca Conservatory.
+She earned her masters degree from Cornell University in 1930.
 While in Wesleyan College, she wrote plays.
 In Ithaca, she taught English, history and play production.
 She continued teaching in Ithaca after finishing her studies at Cornell.

+During World War II Latham trained inspectors for the United States Signal Corps.

 Her first book for children was The Story of Eli Whitney.
 Her book Carry On, Mr. Bowditch won the Newbery Medal in 1956.

 WorldCat reports that 12 of her 13 books most widely held in participating libraries are biographies of Bowditch (fictionalized), Eli Whitney, Samuel Morse, Rachel Carson, Elizabeth Blackwell, Francis Drake, Cyrus W. Field, Sam Houston (two, one brief and one fictionalized), David Farragut, John Ericsson, and James Cook.
 The other, This dear-bought land (1957), features "a fifteen-year-old boy [who] joins the expeditionary force that hopes to establish a permanent English colony in Virginia."

+Latham's papers are in the University of Minnesota Libraries collection.